Riya050302/Lab1-Counterfork/task2/readme.md

 4)Top count is a 32 bit number.
 By setting the conditon >> 16 this represents a 16 bit shift this drops will drop the least significant bits.
 The same is done with each display so that once you pass a certain number the counter moves to the next display index.

 5)Finally we have a bitwise and with 0xFF to remove additional 0's, produced from shifting.
 In a nutshell, “& 0xff” effectively masks the variable so it leaves only the value in the last 4 bits, and ignores all the rest of the bits.
+The int type is included to avoid error but unnnessecary, in case in different variable type.

 Example: